 Meanwhile, I would like to show you some interesting architectures and stories of the ancient temples of Ayodhya.

 The Streets of Ayodhya

-If you have ever had a glimpse of Ramanand Sagar’s Ramayan, you would realise that the streets of Ayodhya resemble those tiny lanes even after years.
+If you have ever had a glimpse of Ramanand Sagar’s Ramayan, you would realize that the streets of Ayodhya resemble those tiny lanes even after years.
 There are only a handful of new buildings but apart from them, you can have a glimpse of the lanes adorned by wooden houses most of which have fine carving on their balcony railings.
 You can typically see the people enjoying their leisure time in the lanes on their charpoys spread under the trees.
-As you walk in the interiors, the colourful doors, window and the cycle-rickshaws look like an old picture with the background music of the bhajans of Lord Ram.
+As you walk in the interiors, the colorful doors, window and the cycle-rickshaws look like an old picture with the background music of the bhajans of Lord Ram.

 Each building in Ayodhya is a piece of beautiful architecture and a saga of love and devotion for Lord Ram.

-On the lane leading to the sideway gates from the Lakshmi Dwar in the city centre, you can still see the ancient quarters that might be built for the soldiers.
+On the lane leading to the sideway gates from the Lakshmi Dwar in the city center, you can still see the ancient quarters that might be built for the soldiers.
 Though the palace is a private property, the exterior can be enjoyed and pictured by all.

 Ayodhya Research Centre